hertie-data-science-lab/ds01-infra/docs/INTEGRATION_STRATEGY.md

 │   • container-create (calls patched) ✨   │
 │   • resource limits (get_resource_*.py)  │
 │   • GPU allocation (gpu_allocator.py)    │
+|   * all Tier 2 call on Tier 1 mlc-* commands
 ├──────────────────────────────────────────┤
 │ Tier 3: DS01 Orchestrators               │
 │   • project-init                         │
 │   • user-setup                           │
 │   • All existing workflows               │
 └──────────────────────────────────────────┘
+= Tier 1 is the engine: AIME `mlc-*` commands
+= Tier 2 is light CLI layer over them
+= Tier 3 is orchestration layer
 ```
+TO CHANGE: make sure all Tier 1 AIME functionality is leveraged by ds01!
+Currently the AIME audit suggests it is not all being used at present.

 ### Unified Workflow